-Businesses can provide relevant and real-time information for the best-prepared proposals, monitor the status of contracts, and manage invoicing activities better.
+Businesses can use relevant real-time information for the best-prepared proposals and better monitoring of contracts and invoicing management.
 That boosts customer service and eventually profit per capita.

-These features of ERP systems cater to most enterprises’ processes.
+These features of ERP systems cater to most enterprises.
 However, the needs of, say, retailers differ from those of educational organizations.
 For that purpose, ERP software can include advanced vertical features for various sectors.
 More about that in the next chapter.

-By the deployment method, two types are distinguished: on-premise and through the cloud.
+By the deployment method, two types are distinguished: on-premise and cloud ERP.
 The first type requires the acquisition of physical software and installation on a company’s computers and servers.
 In the case of cloud-based systems, a SaaS provider is fully responsible for the entire off-site software bundle.